storyfeet/bob_cards_elm/rules.md

 *(Reminder : You may only play 1 Job per card)*

 You may use any movement type to try to move onto unrevealed land.

-If you do not have enough movement to achieve it, you have the choice to either add another Job for the required movement, or not move.
+If you do not have enough movement to achieve it, you have the choice to either play another Job for the required movement, or not move there.
+Either way you score the VP for revealing it.

+You do not have to move onto revealed land, however that still costs you 1 Distance of your movement (Any type).
+You may still use remaining movement to try another direction.

 Revealing a tile by movement commits you to the chosen direction.
 You may not go in another direction that turn, without stepping onto the revealed tile.